Xiao Ge

 Xiao Ge, an artist and curator, was born in an art family of Shanghai in 1971.
 She graduated from Middle School Affiliated to China Academy of Art and then the Printmaking Department of China Central Academy of Fine Arts.
 In late 1995, Xiao went to France and successively studied in Universite De Provence Aix-Marseille, Oil Painting and Inter Media Art Department of école nationale supérieure des Beaux-arts de Paris, Ecole De La Chambre Syndicale De La Couture Parisienne and International Cultural Exchange Department of Université de Vincennes à Saint-Denis, where she received double bachelor's degrees and double master's degrees.
 Xiao returned to China in 2009 and now she lives and works in Beijing and Paris.

 Work experience

 In 2012, Xiao served as head of preparatory committee and director of Xiao Feng and Song Rens' Art Museum;

-2010, Xiao Ge has been the vice president to "China Contemporary Art Foundation" and has planned a series of events and exhibitions, including 2010 Chinese Contemporary Art Golden Plam & Golden Razzies;
+2010, Xiao Ge has been the vice president to "China Contemporary Art Foundation" and has planned a series of events and exhibitions, including 2010 Chinese Contemporary Art Golden Palm and Golden Razzies;

 From May 2009 to November 2009, Xiao worked as Director of Public Relations at Gao Minglu Contemporary Art Center;